Verreaux's eagle-owl: Distribution and habitat

 Verreaux's eagle-owl is found through most of sub-Saharan Africa, though it is absent from most of the deep rainforests.
 The species is found at the highest densities in eastern and southern Africa.
 As this species avoids primary forests, it is found very spottily in west Africa.
 Their western distribution includes The Gambia, Senegal, Guinea and Sierra Leone.
 Eastward from those countries to the Central African Republic, the species is distributed in a narrow transitional zone between the Sahara and rainforests.
 Seemingly isolated populations occur in central Nigeria and central Mali.
 In south-western Africa, they range up to as far north as the southern parts of the Republic of the Congo and the Democratic Republic of the Congo, through most of Namibia (excluding the coastal regions) and northern South Africa.
 In east Africa, their distribution is more or less continuous from southern Sudan, Eritrea and inland Somalia down to South Africa as far as the region of the city of Durban.

 This species inhabits mainly savanna with scattered trees and thorny vegetation.
 Verreaux's eagle-owls mainly inhabit rather dry regions, some bordering semi-arid areas.
 In central Mali, for example, near the extreme northwestern limit of the species range, the habitat that hosts these owls averages less than 55 cm of rainfall annually.
+However, they tend to require trees for both nesting and hunting purposes so do not occur in completely open habitats or true desert.
+Some degree of ephemeral rain to allow tree growth and survival is presumably required.
 They also range into riverine forest adjacent to savanna and small, semi-open woodland surrounded by open country, though they are less likely to inhabit heavily wooded habitats.
 South African eagle-owls are not infrequently found around floodplains and marshes, which may provide the primary nesting habitat in some areas.
 In Uganda, they are largely associated with riparian woodlands.
 Verreaux's eagle-owl may live at nearly all elevations, from sea level to near the snow-line at around 3000 m in elevation, such as in the Eastern Rift mountains.
 However, in general, they only sporadically inhabit rocky areas and so are generally very scarce in mountainous regions.
 The bushveld of southern Africa is near ideal habitat for Verreaux's eagle-owl and the species may be found at near peak numbers here.
-The species was historically rare to absent from the Kalahari desert, but the introduction by man of invasive trees like conifers, eucalyptus and acacias, irrigation areas and prey species has allowed them to spottily occupy this region.
+The species was historically rare to absent from the Kalahari Desert, but the introduction by man of invasive trees like conifers, eucalyptus and acacias, irrigation areas and prey species has allowed them to spottily occupy this region.